A large pig called 'Babe' was captured on I-26 during rush hour this morning

-Some motorists on their morning commute Thursday encountered an unexpected road hazard when a large pig fell from a truck and onto the roadway.
+Some motorists on their morning commute Thursday encountered an unexpected hazard when a large pig ended up on Interstate 26 in North Charleston.

-S.C.
-Highway Patrol spokesman Matthew Southern said the pig may have fallen from an unknown truck on eastbound I-26 near the Aviation Avenue exit shortly before 7 a.m.
-Animal control officials have dubbed the pig "Babe."
+The pig may have fallen from a truck on eastbound I-26 near the Aviation Avenue exit shortly before 7 a.m., S.C.
+Highway Patrol spokesman Matthew Southern said.

 It's not known what sort of truck the pig may have come from, authorities said.